WukLab/Clio/Documentation/asplos-ae.md

 ### Prepare

-The following image shows the testbed setup.
-We have one single host (wuklab-11) and an FPGA board connected to the same 100Gbps switch.
+Testbed: we have one single host (wuklab-11) and an FPGA board connected to the same 100Gbps switch.
 The link between FPGA and switch is limited to 10Gbps (zcu106 board limitation).
 As an evaluator, you will run test scripts on the host.
+This image shows the testbed setup.

 <img src="testbed.png" alt="drawing" width="400"/>